 Women’s Squash Week not only brought players out in droves to local events, but it has helped spawn more participation in weekly round robins, league teams, and the development of new teams to participate in the Howe Cup and other national competitions.
-Women’s squash nights help to dramatically increase local tournament and league play along with the number of women seen on court at the clubs on a daily basis.
+Women’s and Girls’ squash nights help to dramatically increase local tournament and league play along with the number of females seen on court at the clubs on a daily basis.
 They provide a welcoming and social introduction for those beginner players which in turn helps to build a strong community of women’s players.

 #WomensSquashWeek #SquashTheGap #squashisfriendship #WomensSquash

-The 2022 Women’s Squash Week will take place September 17-24 to celebrate and promote women’s squash around the world.
+The 2023 Women’s Squash Week will take place September 18-24 to celebrate and promote women’s and girls’ squash around the world.
 Individuals, clubs, and programs are encouraged to host an event in their area to get women and girls of all ages to get on court and play.
 Be a part of the movement as we strive towards parity in participation and lifelong, healthy engagement in squash for women and girls!

 Themes, Graphics and Templates